 Sim Card: If you want to stay connected throughout your stay in India you’ll need to get a tourist sim card at the airport.
 Arriving into any major airport you’ll be able to find a kiosk in the arrivals hall.
 It doesn’t work right away, it takes a few hours for the network to activate the new sim card!

 Cash: card machines are not always a fail-safe option at music festivals and especially don’t expect to be able to find an ATM in the middle of the desert either!
 Come prepared with cash in hand to make sure you don’t end up not being able to make purchases.

 Ear Plugs: long or repeated exposure to loud sounds can cause long term damage to your eardrums, don’t risk ruining your hearing, think of all the festivals you have yet to explore!
 Keep them safe with ear plugs!

 Stay Hydrated! drink plenty of water!
 You’re going to be raving for hours at a time and you won’t necessarily feel like leaving the crowd to get some more water so stock up before finding a good spot in the crowd.

 Pharmacy travel kit: include anything from plasters to pain killers and anti-diarrheal tablets.
 There won’t be a pharmacy waiting for you when you get there!
-People visiting India mostly get worried about getting an upset stomach.
-Thankfully we didn’t get sick, the food at the festival is definitely clean but if you’re worried about falling ill then I would definitely load up on some basic medication just in case.
+People visiting India worry mostly about getting an upset stomach.
+Thankfully we didn’t get sick, the food at the festival and in Alsisar is definitely clean.
+If you’re worried about falling ill then I would definitely load up on some basic medication just in case.

-Agree on a Meeting Spot: a lot of people will be attending this festival so set a meeting point before going to any stages so you can easily find each other at the end of the festival should anyone go missing from the group and they’re unreachable during the festival!
+Agree on a Meeting Spot: a lot of people attend this festival so set a meeting point before going to any stages.
+Make it easy to find each other should anyone go missing from the group and they’re unreachable during the festival!